chThie/ur3stuff/README.md

 # Move robo joints with a given blending radius, velocity and acceleration
 robot.move_j_joints([0.2, -0.2, 0.1, 0.50, 1, 1], blend_radius=0.03, velocity=0.5, acceleration=0.2)
 ```

+The movej commands are blocking, since they are designed to queue themselves behind currently running commands.
+This will probably change depending on the needs of our application.

 #### Slowing down the robot